wistia/wistia-open-docs/_posts/2012-07-03-public-sharing.md

 ## Pasting your Embed Code onto Your Page

-Once you have copied the embed code, the next step is to paste it into your web page editor (which could be a CMS tool, blog, HTML document, etc.) This is where it gets complicated to talk in specifics, since each website management system is different, but here are some tips:
+Once you have copied the embed code, the next step is to paste it into your web page editor (which could be a CMS, blog, HTML document, etc.) This is where it gets complicated to talk in specifics, since each website management system is different, but here are some tips:

 *Tips for Embedding Video the Fun Way*